 Communication and Social Skills: The Oracy Connection

-Oracy links communication and social skills.
-Learners explain and respond, showing accountability (Mercer, 1995).
-Teachers plan one speaking task to show two ATL categories.
+Oracy links communication and social skills because learners explain ideas and respond to others.
+This shows accountability (Mercer, 1995).
+Teachers can plan one speaking task that gives evidence for two ATL categories.
 Explore language development or collaborative learning (Vygotsky, 1978).

 The Coordinator's Five-Question Audit